 Hosts file DNS overriding

-To cover the DNS resolving process completely, I have to mention here that hosts file described on the beginning of the article is still in game in modern operating systems.
+To cover the DNS resolving process completely, I must mention here that hosts file described on the beginning of the article is still in game in modern operating systems.

 On windows platform the file is located in: